Time Your Sleep for More Energy

 Stage three and four are known as slow-wave sleep.
 Heart rate and breathing drop even more while tissue regeneration and healing really kick in.
 Stage three is brief, only lasting a few minutes.
 Stage four can easily stretch from 20 to 40 minutes in the first cycle, getting progressively longer each additional cycle.
 These two stages are so similar, sleep researchers often score them together.

-Finally you move into REM or "Rapid Eye Movement" sleep.
+Finally, you move into REM or "Rapid Eye Movement" sleep.
 You experience bursts of rapid eye movements, dreams are at their most vivid, your brain stores memories and processes information.
-REM sleep may only last 2-7 minutes the first time you go through it, but like the other cycles it gets progressively longer each time.
+REM sleep may only last 2-7 minutes the first time you go through it, but like the other cycles, it gets progressively longer each time.

 When your body finishes REM sleep, you move back into stage one and start it all over again.
 This is very important.
 The entire process, going from stage one all the way through REM sleep takes the average person about 90 minutes.
 Here's where the tricky part comes in.

 If you should wake up while you're in stage one, you'll tend to feel alert and energized.
-If an alarm or someone wakes you up during one of the other stages, you'll have a tougher time trying shake the feeling of being tired, groggy and unfocused.
+If an alarm or someone wakes you up during one of the other stages, you'll have a tougher time trying to shake the feeling of being tired, groggy and unfocused.

-To make sure you wake up at the optimum time, count backwards from when you're supposed to wake up.
+To make sure you wake up at the optimum time, count backward from when you're supposed to wake up.
 Count your sleep time in 90-minute increments.
 If you're supposed to wake up at 7:00 am, and you want it to happen when you'll be the most refreshed, you should get to sleep by 10 pm, 11:30 pm, 1:00 am or 2:30 am.
 Fall asleep at any one of those times and you'll tend to wake up more alert and energetic.